Dynatrace/ace-box/user-skel/repos/hot-im/exercises/02-lab/README.md

 | ProblemURL | Management zones |  |
 |  | Alerting profiles |  |

-Head back to [section 1.2.3 in the Baselining Lab](https://gitlab.com/eduard.van.der.bent/incident-management-lab/-/tree/main/exercises/01-lab#123-what-are-the-different-alert-types) for a refresher on what those different severity and impact levels in Dynatrace mean.
+Head back to section 1.2.3 in the Baselining Lab for a refresher on what the different severity and impact levels in Dynatrace are.

 #### 2.2.3 How to design the auto-assignment of tickets to the right support group